able-solutions/aws-github-slack-webhook/ansible/cloudformation/README.md

 # Ansible & CloudFormation

-Here I build out the API ggateway using Ansible and the default Terraform Module
+Here I build out the API Gateway using Ansible and the default CloudFormation Module